 All meals, refreshments, game-viewing excursions, transportation, laundry, transfers to and from local air strip/airport.

 Day 7: Transfer by road to Mfuwe Airstrip and fly to Jeki Airstrip.

 African wilderness meets old-fashioned hospitality here in the Lower Zambezi River.
 As well as canoeing and boating, game drives are also offered.

-After breakfast return to Royal Airstrip for your flight to Lusaka or Livingstone.
+After breakfast return to Jeki Airstrip for your flight to Lusaka or Livingstone.